rohanprabhu/kotlin-dsl-gradle-jooq-plugin/README.md

         compile("org.jooq:jooq")
     }

 This will automatically pick-up the version you have specified in the configuration.
 Do note that there is currently no way to disable this automatic version locking.
-Also, the name `jooqGenerator` is a bit misleading to it's alternative action of locking a version number throughout the code base.
+Also, the name `jooqGenerator` is a bit misleading to its alternative action of locking a version number throughout the code base.
 I intend to rename it in the next version.

 ## Using forced types